struggling-student/.github/profile/README.md

 ## 🔨 Projects that i am currently working on:
 Some projects that i want to hightlight, since they are the ones that i am currently working on and i plan to work on them in the future.

-- **Jarvis**: Software that helps you answers to the questions of the Ingegngeria del Software Exam.
+- **Jarvis**: Software that helps you to download and answers questions of a Moodle Quiz.
 - **FearOfFalling**: My thesis project for my BSc in Computer Science at La Sapienza University of Rome.

 ## 🗃️ Projects that i have worked on in the past: